Xeus/newslint-server/README.md

 # newslint-server

+Code running at http://newslint.com/ -- give it a shot!

 A little project to lint a block of text to see how newsworthy, objective, sensationalist, pundit-prone, etc. it is.
 It comes from my interest in reading the news and identifying political bait.
 And it was enabled by the excellent joblint project originally done in JavaScript by [Rowan Manning](https://github.com/rowanmanning/joblint).

 I wanted to port Rowan's code to Python first, then give it a Django server backend to interface with over the web so I could learn Django.
 I wanted to use Django's views and templates but also build an API so I could build it a second way with a RESTful interface, potentially using Ember.js so I could learn that too.